WBGR-FM

-WBGR-FM (93.7 FM; "The Big FM") is a radio station broadcasting an oldies format.
+WBGR-FM (93.7 MHz; "The Big FM") is a radio station broadcasting a mix of classic hits and oldies formats, as well as morning news/talk programs.
 Licensed to Monroe, Wisconsin, United States, the station is owned by Big Radio.
-Their studios are east of Monroe, at W4765 Radio Lane.
+Its studios are east of Monroe, at W4765 Radio Lane.
 The transmitter site is southwest of Monroe, on Franklin Road.
 Co-owned WEKZ broadcasts at 1260 AM and features a classic country format.

 History

-Until December 2010, WEKZ-FM was known as "The Big Easy 93.7" for many years and had broadcast an adult contemporary format.
-Prior to adult contemporary, WEKZ-FM ran a Beautiful Music format as "EZ 93".
+Until December 2010, WEKZ-FM was known as "The Big Easy 93.7" for many years and broadcast an adult contemporary format.
+Prior to adult contemporary, WEKZ-FM ran a beautiful music format as "EZ 93".

 On January 14, 2013, it was announced in a joint press conference between Sly Sylvester and WEKZ-FM management that Sly would join the station after being laid off from WTDY.

-On October 9, 2014, a thief stole wire and components from the station's tower, however was arrested and charged with felony theft.
+On October 9, 2014, a thief stole wire and components from the station's tower, however, was arrested and charged with felony theft.

 The station changed its call sign to WBGR-FM on January 4, 2016.